November 17, 2011

 "This bill corrects that ludicrous reading of current law.
 It also deals with the other part of the court's interpretation, that sovereign immunity which does not extend to a sovereign killing someone accidently but wrongfully - e.g., killing someone in a car wreck - is extended to someone who has supported a terrorist act that kills someone intentionally," says Premoli.
 "That defies both logic and justice."

-"JASTA is not designed to use the legislative process solely to overturn a court ruling that terror victims disagree with," said Terry Strada of Mount Vernon, N.J., wife of Tom Strada, who died in the World Trade Center on September 11, 2001.
+"JASTA is not designed to use the legislative process solely to overturn a court ruling that terror victims disagree with," said Terry Strada of New Vernon, N.J., widow of Tom Strada, who died in the World Trade Center on September 11, 2001.
 "What it does, first and foremost, is makes clear to the courts what Congress always intended.
 Beyond that, it resolves disagreements among different U.S. Courts of Appeals, some of which have ruled consistently with the core principles of the law.
 Basically, it restores common sense."

 "We have great hope that this bill becomes law.
 The only way to effectively stop terrorism is to dry up the money," said Linda and Martin Panik of Mingoville, Penn., parents of Lt.
 Jonas Panik who died in the Pentagon.
 "The courts need to be directed to understand that we do not care what someone's rank is in another country.
 If they give money to terrorists and their networks, we're coming after them."